Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Conclusion

-In this paper, we have only considered experimental bounds from tests of violation of the equivalence principle and theoretical bounds from the BBN epoch.
-However, constraints from dense regions, such as the Earth and the Neutron star, must be considered.
-It is thus attractive to constrain the functional form of general $F(R)$ models describing the early universe by applying the existing experimental constraints to cosmology.
-We will leave this exploration to future work.
+Finally, we discuss prospects for constraining the early-Universe model of $F(R)$ gravity.
+We have considered only experimental bounds from tests of violation of the equivalence principle and theoretical bounds from the BBN epoch.
+However, a viable model should also satisfy other constraints from local dense regions, such as the Galactic Center, Earth, and the neutron star.
+Regardless of the EDE for the Hubble tension, it is intriguing to constrain the functional form of general $F(R)$ models by combining the cosmological observations with local experiments.
+This idea is not limited to $F(R)$ gravity but is valid for more general modified gravity theories.
+It is worth exploring such a direction in the study of modified gravity theory.